dagraham/etm-dgraham/README.md

 - Repeating unfinished tasks with `@o s`: the datetime of the first instance falling during or after the current date. (needs updating)
 - Finished tasks: the datetime given in `@f`.
 - Actions: the datetime given in `@f`.
-- Someday entries, inbox enties, undated record entries and undated, unfinished tasks: *None*
+- Inbox entries, undated record entries, undated, unfinished tasks and someday entries: *None*

 # [Views](#toc)